atomicbomb/TaskTracker/README.md

 - Task Management: Add tasks from JIRA or by number; manual tasks supported
 - Project Management: Select which JIRA projects to track (UI filters out DEMO/TEST)
 - Time Summaries: Daily, Weekly, and per-entry (“Time Entries”) views
+- Manual Time Entry Creation: "Add Entry" button (Time Entries view) lets you add a closed entry by specifying Date, Start/End times, and Task Number.
+If the task number isn’t already tracked it will be fetched from JIRA or created as a manual task.
 - In-grid Editing (Summary):
    - Edit Task # per entry (row-scoped update)
    - Edit Start and End times (HH:mm) with validation